giltayar/module-resolution-from-the-ground-up/06-typescript-module-resolution/03-allowimportingtsextension-tsconfig/README.md

   - When?
 For example, a library that runs tests with the Node.js TypeScript support, without transpilation, and yet still wants to redistribute the JS files.

-- The `rewriteRelativeImportExtensions` TSCibfug option  _does_ rewrite the specifier, but only for relative specifiers.
+- The `rewriteRelativeImportExtensions` TSConfig option  _does_ rewrite the specifier, but only for relative specifiers.